Catholic Center

 The Catholic Center site is managed by Centro Católico Management Ltd., with operations divided between “Macau Catholic Center (Association)” and “Catholic Center Hotel.”

-As the Times also learned from sources familiar with the project, the second floor also contains a large auditorium that can host over 200 people for events, conferences, and large-scale talks.
+As the Times also learned from sources familiar with the project, the second floor also contains a large auditorium that can host over 180 people for events, conferences, large-scale talks and screen showings.

 On the third floor, there will be a chapel dedicated to the 12 apostles that features several stained-glass elements related to them.

-On the fourth to sixth floors, there are several other support facilities and venues, including multifunctional rooms that can be used as dance or meeting rooms, among other uses.
+On the fourth, there are several other support facilities and venues, including multifunctional rooms, a conference room and two dancing rooms.

-Last but not least, on the 17th floor, the building will feature a rooftop garden that overlooks the city in a green environment.
+Last but not least, on the 17th floor, the building will feature a sky retreat available for bookings for various functions that overlooks the city in a green environment.

 Categories Headlines Macau